ovh/docs/pages/public_cloud/compute/public-cloud-first-steps/guide.en-ca.md

 ![add key](images/puttygen-04.png){.thumbnail}

-**Best practice**
+### Step 3: Creating an instance  <a name="create-instance"></a>

+<iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/YP92y1rAVdQ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+> [!success]
+>
 It is preferable to create a private network before creating an instance.
 For more information on creating a private network, see the [Configuring vRack for Public Cloud](/pages/public_cloud/public_cloud_network_services/getting-started-07-creating-vrack) guide.

-### Step 3: Creating an instance  <a name="create-instance"></a>

-<iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/YP92y1rAVdQ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+>

 Log in to the [OVHcloud Control Panel](https://ca.ovh.com/auth/?action=gotomanager&from=https://www.ovh.com/ca/en/&ovhSubsidiary=ca), go to the `Public Cloud`{.action} section and select the Public Cloud project concerned.
 On the "Home" page, click on `Create an instance`{.action}.
 (You can find the same functionality on the "Instances" page by clicking `Instances`{.action} in the left-hand navigation bar under "Compute".)